-currently the largest photovoltaic plant that their growth phase.
+municipality of Aidone (province of Enna), is which Edison will then take care of during currently the largest photovoltaic plant that their growth phase.
 Edison has commissioned in Italy and among the largest in Sicily.

-nicipality of Agira (province of Enna), covers tares; the layout of single-axis Trackers was an area of about 14 hectares and uses pan- designed to minimise earth movements els mounted on single-axis tracker support while maximising the plant's electrical outstructures that allow the site's energy opti- put.
-More than 10,000 olive trees will be planted within the first part of 2024 in a part of the areas affected by the photo-The 41 MW Aidone plant, located in the voltaic plant in order to naturalise the area, municipality of Aidone (province of Enna), is which Edison will then take care of during
+The 4.5MW Agira plant, located in the mu- It covers an area of approximately 140 hecnicipality of Agira (province of Enna), covers tares; the layout of single-axis Trackers was an area of about 14 hectares and uses pan- designed to minimise earth movements els mounted on single-axis tracker support while maximising the plant's electrical outstructures that allow the site's energy opti- put.
+More than 10,000 olive trees will be planted within the first part of 2024 in a part of the areas affected by the photo-The 41 MW Aidone plant, located in the voltaic plant in order to naturalise the area,